jessicarush/command-line/custom_prompt.md

 ## Default directory for new terminal sessions

 Your `.bashrc` file is read when a new shell session starts up.
-Therefor, if you want to set a dfeault firectory: At the end of your `.bashrc`, you can simply `cd` to the directory you want to be the default.
+Therefor, if you want to set a default directory: At the end of your `.bashrc`, you can simply `cd` to the directory you want to be the default.

 ```bash
 # ...